 If your property has an energy performance rating of an F or a G, you’ll be unable to grant a new tenancy without improving your rating first.

 How to improve the energy efficiency rating of your property

-If the only improvements which can be made to bring the property up to an E rating are not classed as ‘cost neutral’ then a five-year exemption can be granted.
-‘Cost neutral’ is as defined by the ‘Green Deal’s Golden Rule’ – which is that the cost of the improvement is less than the estimated amount of cost savings it would generate over five years.
 Whatever the efficiency status and rating of your let property, haart can help.
-We work with energy efficiency practitioners across the UK who can assess your property and make recommendations for how to improve the energy efficiency.
+We work with energy efficiency practitioners across the UK who can assess your property and make recommendations for how you can improve its energy efficiency.